Sush032/vote/README.md

 2. Second jenkins file written in kube repo. it will pick the latest tag and with the help of Argocd it will get deployed in kubernetes cluster.
 3.Argocd is deployed on kubernetes cluter with the help of Helm.
 4. With the help of Terrafrom created a kubernetes cluster.
+5. Also Setup ingress with the help of terraform.